YeshwantBhat/GettingCleaningData/CodeBook.md

 Individual  values for a particular measurement have been added for a particular combination of subject,activity and then the average calculated.

-The average is calculated only for those measurements which have either the mean or the standard deviation computed.